-Test the earth (ground) continuity and the insulation resistance of the pump-motor, in accordance with local regulations for periodic testing of electrical equipment.
-We recommend that the earth (ground) continuity is less than 0.1Ω and the insulation resistance is greater than $10M\ \Omega$.
-If the motor fails these tests, you must replace the motor.
+Test the earth (ground) continuity and the insulation resistance of the pump motor, in accordance with local regulations for periodic testing of electrical equipment.
+Edwards recommends that:

+- The earth (ground) continuity is less than 0.1 $\Omega$ . - Insulation resistance is greater than 10 MΩ.

+If the motor fails these tests, the motor must be replaced.